Yamanote Line in Tokyo

 21. Yurakucho

-Yurakucho Station is located within the Chiyoda district and opened its doors in 1910.
+Yurakucho Station is located in the Chiyoda district and opened its doors in 1910.
 It serves approx. 167000 passengers per day.
 The subway station was added in 1974.
 The Tokyo International Forum on the west side is my must-see recommendation for you.
 It is a masterpiece of modern architecture.
 One of the largest Bic Camera electronic stores in Tokyo can be found nearby.
-Another highlight of Yurakucho Station is the unique restaurant district (Gado-shita), which streches over 700 meters underneath the elevated rail track of the JR Yamanote Line.
+Another highlight of Yurakucho Station is the unique restaurant district (Gado-shita), which stretches over 700 meters underneath the elevated rail track of the JR Yamanote Line.

 22. Shimbashi

 Shimbashi Station is located in the Minato Ward of Tokyo.
 From here you can reach the famous shopping district of Ginza within a 10 minutes walk.
-From the east exit you can easily access the impressive skyscrapers area of Shiodome.
+From the east exit, you can easily access the impressive skyscrapers area of Shiodome.
 Enjoy there the fancy restaurants and cafes.
 The station itself was built in 1909 and the Tokyo subway was added in 1934.
-Approx. 255000 passengers getting served per day in this major interchange railway station.
+Approx. 255000 passengers are served per day in this major interchange railway station.

 23. Hamamatsucho

 Hamamatsucho Station was built in 1909 and serves daily approx. 155000 passengers.
 From here you can easily access the Haneda Airport via the Tokyo Monorail.
 The area around the station is a bustling business district with many skyscrapers like the World Trade Center Building.
-My highlights in the neighbourhood were the famous Hamarikyu Gardens and the former imperial Kyu Shiba Rikyu Gardens.
+My highlights in the neighborhood were the famous Hamarikyu Gardens and the former imperial Kyu Shiba Rikyu Gardens.
 Hamarikyu Garden (250165 square meters) was originally built as the residence of the Shogun Tokugawa family during the Edo Period (1603-1867).
 From Hamamatsucho Station you can also easily access the Tokyo Bay area.
-My tip: Take a water taxi to the large artificial island Odaiba.
+My tip: Take a water taxi to the large artificial island of Odaiba.

 24. Tamachi